 Keio University

-Hiroko Goto: Juveniles Known as "Specified Juveniles"—Juvenile Law Reform and Social Responsibility
+Hiroko Goto: Juveniles Known as "Specified Juveniles"—The Juvenile Act Amendment and Social Responsibility

 Writer Profile